SillyFreak/typst-scrutinize/scrutinize/gallery/small-example.typ

   )
 ]

+#unset-solution()

 // comment this line to produce a sample solution
-#unset-solution()
+// #set-solution()

 #show heading: it => {
   question.current(q => [#it.body #h(1fr) / #q.points])